 Principle 9 AUDITABLE The voting system is auditable and enables evidence-based elections.

-The requirements for Principle 9 include ensuring that an error in the voting system cannot cause an undetectable change in the election results, that the system produces records that are resilient and can be checked, and produces records that enable an efficient compliance audit.
+The requirements for Principle 9 include ensuring that an error in the voting system cannot cause an undetectable change in the election results, that the system produces records that are resilient and can be checked and produces records that enable an efficient compliance audit.
+Delivery, return, and non-voting equipment process used for vote-by-mail fall out of the scope of the VVSG and is often based on jurisdictional procedure.

 The sections in Guideline 9.1 cover:

-- Software independence requires that the voting system provide proof that the ballots have been recorded correctly and are compliant within the Paper-based System Architecture or Cryptographic E2E System Architectures.
+1 - Software independence requires that the voting system provide proof that the ballots have been recorded correctly and are compliant within the Paper-based System Architecture or Cryptographic E2E System Architectures.
 In addition, the manufacturer documents the mechanism used to provide software independence.
+These requirements ensure that failures in voting system software can be detected and rectified

-– Tamper-evident records are needed to enable detection of incorrect election outcomes.
+2 – Tamper-evidence requires the records used to record ballet selections cannot be undetectably altered.
+These records are needed to enable detection of incorrect election outcomes.
 They need to capture the voter’s ballot selection when each ballot is cast.

-- Voter verification records need to allow voters the opportunity to verify that the system correctly interpreted their ballot selections and that they can identify errors and restart a voting session if a ballot is unacceptable.
+3 – Voter verification requires that voting machines allow voters the opportunity to verify that the system correctly interpreted their ballot selections, identify errors with their selections, and restart a voting session if a ballot is unacceptable.
+Records that protect against software failures only work if voters can verify their selections are correct.

-– Auditable means the voting system generates records that enable external auditors to verify that ballots are correctly tabulated, even if the system is compromised or there are faults in components.
+4 – Auditable means the voting system generates records that enable external auditors to verify that ballots are correctly tabulated, even if the system is compromised or there are faults in components.
 The manufacturer is to provide a procedure to verify that cast records are correctly tabulated.

-- Paper records covers the requirement that the voting system produce a verifiable paper record of the voter’s ballot selection and retain a copy of that selection which has a unique identifier.
+5 – Paper records covers the requirements that paper-based (not cryptographic end-to-end verifiable) voting systems produce a verifiable paper record of the voter’s ballot selection and retain a copy of that selection which has a unique identifier.
 The voter needs to be able to understand the recorded ballot selection and it needs to agree with the selections made by the voter.

-- E2E cryptography deals with the protocol used in the voting system, requiring that it be publicly available for review for 2 years before it enters the voting system.
-Individuals will get a receipt and be able to confirm that the system correctly interpreted their ballot selections.
+6 - Cryptographic E2E verifiable deals with cryptographic protocols used in cryptographic E2E verifiable (not paper-based) voting systems, requiring that they be publicly available for review for 2 years before being used in a voting system.
+Individuals who vote on a cryptographic E2E verifiable system will get a receipt and be able to confirm that the system correctly interpreted their ballot selections.
 Voters will also be able to verify that their ballots are included in the tabulation results.

-- Audit support deals with the requirement that the system manufacturer documents the procedure to determine the number of ballots to be checked to reach an election-official- specified margin of error for a given contest, including the possible use of random numbers.

-In 9.2 – Audit procedures deals with the need to produce readily available records so the election outcomes can be checked for correctness, and also help identify the cause of any

-irregularities.
-Problems need to be identified in a post-election audit both during the audit and when completed.
-The voting systems needs to count and report the number of ballots cast.
+In 9.2 – Audit support requires that manufacturers identify the types of audits supported by a voting system, ensuring the system can handle audits held by election officials.
+The manufactures are also required to include any artifacts that the voting system produces to support the identified audits.

-In 9.3 - Resilient records covers the data protection requirements necessary to ensure that voting system records are resilient in the presence of both intentional forms of tampering and accidental errors.
+In 9.3 - Resilient records requires the data protection requirements under Principle 13: Data Protection are followed to ensure that voting system records are resilient in the presence of both intentional forms of tampering and accidental errors.

-In 9.4 - Efficient audit describes the system that will produce the records that assist election officials in conducting compliance audits.
+In 9.4 - Efficient audits covers requirements that ensure the system that will produce the records that allow election officials to conduct risk-limiting audits.
+Risk-limiting audits can detect the accuracy of a vote count within this specified margin of error.

-- An error or fault in the voting system software or hardware cannot cause an undetectable change in election results.
+9.1 - An error or fault in the voting system software or hardware cannot cause an undetectable change in election results.